pubannotation/pubannotation/docs/shared-task.md

 ### 3. Participation

-For potential participants to actually participate in the shared task, they needs to be able to
+For potential participants to actually participate in the shared task, they need to be able to
 1. obtain the raw text of the benchmark data sets, either the training, development, or evaluation data set.
 1. submit their own annotation to texts, and
 1. get evaluation of their annotation.